Robert Maclennan, Baron Maclennan of Rogart: Early life

 He was educated at Glasgow Academy; Balliol College, Oxford; Trinity College, Cambridge; and Columbia University, New York City.
 He was called to the bar in 1962 at Gray's Inn and before entering parliament practised as an international lawyer based in London.
+From 1963 to 1964, he worked at Sullivan & Cromwell in New York.

 In Parliament

 He became Member of Parliament (MP) for the constituency of Caithness and Sutherland in 1966, and serving until 1997; and for Caithness, Sutherland and Easter Ross after boundary changes, from 1997 to 2001.

-He was first elected as a member of the Labour Party and served as a junior minister in the Labour government of 1974–1979, but in 1981 defected to become a founder member of the SDP.
+He was first elected as a member of the Labour Party, where he was described as a "gentle Jenkinsite" and served as a junior minister in the Labour government of 1974–1979.
+In 1981 defected to become a founder member of the SDP, co-founded by Jenkins.
+Maclennan helped write the party's constitution.
 He was one of the few SDP MPs to keep their seats in the 1983 general election.
-After his stint as SDP Leader in 1988, he served as a front bench spokesman for the Liberal Democrats, and as their president from 1994 until 1998.
+Following his stint as SDP Leader in 1988, he served as a front bench spokesman for the Liberal Democrats, and as their president from 1994 until 1998.

 He was appointed to the Privy Council in 1997.

 After his retirement at the 2001 general election, he was raised to the House of Lords, created a life peer as Baron Maclennan of Rogart, of Rogart in Sutherland.
 He was the party's Cabinet Office and Scotland spokesman in the House of Lords until 2015.

 Personal life and death

-Maclennan married Helen Noyes (née Cutter), an American teacher, in 1968, and they had two children, a son and a daughter in addition to a son from her previous marriage.